edbrn/Campfires/README.md

 I am a software engineer but with no professional experience in Java so the quality / style of this repo may not match expectations.
 That said, I have implemented unit tests and tried to apply best practices but I am aware of issues such as how I am handling files (e.g. opening file handles on every function call) but this is very much a "get something working" project at this stage.

+### Automated tests
+#### Unit tests
+Run `mvn test` to run the unit tests.

+#### Formatting checks
+Formatting of files is checked as part of the CI build using `mvn fmt:check`.
+You can automatically format files using: `mvn fmt:format`.

+#### Linting
+There are no automated linting rules at the moment.
+Code cleanup like removing unused imports relies on the developer.

 ### Building a development server
 You need to make a server JAR to run your server.